 Just 10 weeks ago, when silver was 23% below its current price, I wrote about the main reason silver is a historic opportunity: it’s dirt cheap.
 First, silver is cheap compared to its all-time high (around $47 in 2011).
 This means it has a lot of room to grow, especially compared to gold, which is getting close to its 2011 all-time high.
 Second, silver is historically cheap compared to gold as the ratio between gold and silver is close to a historic high.
 When the ratio reverts to its average—which usually happens during times of severe economic crisis—investors in silver will see explosive growth that is rarely seen in any investment asset (more about that below).

-2. The industrial demand for silver is surprisingly still massive
+2. The industrial demand is massive and growing

 When asked about the timing to invest in silver, a seasoned commodities trader will probably tell you that silver does not do well when economies enter recession.
 Traditionally, the trader would be right: We are seeing that institutional and retail investors, in addition to governments, are buying up silver because it’s a safe-haven asset during turbulent periods such as the current pandemic, but global industrial production, thus industrial demand for commodities such as silver, is severely impacted by the lockdowns.
 Traditionally, that doesn’t bode well for silver.